 ACL’s lively and informative meetings are a wonderful way to network and build professional connections.
 Meetings are held either in person or by Zoom on the second Friday of the month.
 In person meetings are typically hosted at the Oakland Public Library.
 For up-to-date information, please check our calendar.

 ACL organizes and hosts two annual events: The ACL Performers’ Showcase offers librarians the opportunity to meet and evaluate a variety of children’s performers active in the Bay Area.
 The ACL Institute is a day-long symposium on current trends and topics in the field of youth literature and librarianship with panels of leading authors, educators, experts, and more.

-ACL publishes BayViews, a journal of member-written book reviews and opinions with a western perspective and the annual Distinguished Books list with annotations.
+ACL also publishes BayViews, a journal of member-written book reviews and opinions with a western perspective, and the annual Distinguished Books list with annotations.

 ACL Mission Statement

 This organization is an association of people interested in library work with children and young adults.
 Its purpose shall be to strengthen and maintain work with youth in the libraries of Northern and Central California according to the highest standards of professional librarianship by:

 - Reviewing and evaluating children’s books and other materials produced for young people